-Texas shooting: Two people killed in attack at primary school
+Texas shooting: Fifteen killed in attack at US primary school

 The attack on Tuesday comes amid a national rise in gun violence.

+The gunman may have also killed his grandmother at the beginning of the shooting rampage, according to local US media.
+He may have been a local high school student, according to CBS, the BBC's partner in the US.

+A police spokesman in Uvalde said that the attacker "did act alone during this heinous crime".

-The Uvalde Consolidated Independent School District - around 85 miles (135km) west of the city of San Antonio - told the BBC that students had been evacuated from the school amid a shooting.
-The suspect was cornered after authorities arrived, and police later tweeted that the suspect was in custody.
+The Uvalde Consolidated Independent School District - around 85 miles (135km) west of the city of San Antonio - told the BBC that students had been evacuated from the school.
+Just under 500 pupils are enrolled in the school.

-Neither the local police nor school district confirmed the report by CBS, the BBC's partner in the US, that a teacher was among those shot, but local hospitals disclosed that students from the school were being treated by their emergency services.
+Local hospitals disclosed that students from the school were being treated by emergency services.

-A 66-year-old woman was being treated at a hospital in San Antonio, and was in a critical condition, hospital officials said earlier.
+A 66-year-old woman and a 10-year old girl are being treated at a hospital in San Antonio, and are both in a critical condition, University Health hospital officials say.

-The Uvalde Memorial Hospital posted on Facebook that 13 children were taken to hospital "via ambulances or buses".
+The Uvalde Memorial Hospital posted on Facebook that 13 children had been taken to hospital "via ambulances or buses".

-Two "individuals" were dead when they arrived at hospital, the Facebook post said, adding that two children were later transferred to a hospital in St Antonio, and another child was pending transfer.
+Two "individuals" were dead when they arrived at hospital, the Facebook post said earlier.

 Uvalde Mayor Don McLaughlin told ABC News in a text message "this is a very bad situation".
-Officials are expected to hold a news conference later on Tuesday.

 The FBI is aiding in the investigation, according to CBS.